-For the analysis of acquisited signals a dedicated analysis framework was developed [45], [46].
-The registered signals may originate from a single electron-positron annihilation events or from hits caused by gamma photons from different annihilations.
+For the analysis of acquainted signals, a dedicated analysis framework was developed [45], [46].
+The registered signals may originate from a single electron-positron annihilation event or from hits caused by gamma photons from different annihilations.
 This either true or accidental coincidences may be additionally influenced by scattering of photons prior to the registration in other detectors or in the radioactive source material.
-On the basis of an extensive modelling simulations [16], [47] we have selected events for further analysis using several conditions.
-First of all we consider events when both photomultipliers in a single detection module provide a signal.
-Next both of such events should occur in two detection modules above some adjusted energy threshold which was optimized for the ratio between the number of true and scattered coincidences.
-The absolute value of the TOF from detection modules in coincidence was required to be less than 3 ns (time of flight of the gamma photon along the diameter of the scanner) since radioactive source was in the centre of the J-PET prototype.
+On the basis of an extensive modeling simulations [16], [47], we have selected events for further analysis using several conditions.
+First of all, we consider events when both PMTs in a single-detection module provides a signal.
+Next, both of such events should occur in two detection modules above some adjusted energy threshold which was optimized for the ratio between the number of true and scattered coincidences.
+The absolute value of the TOF from detection modules in coincidence was required to be less than 3 ns (TOF of the gamma photon along the diameter of the scanner) since the radioactive source was in the center of the J-PET prototype.